 Below is a preview of how the Grid template looks in a two-column layout when displaying embedded videos.
-Note that the Templates add-on's Grid template type is fully customisable, so you can have anything from 1 column up to however many fit on your page.
+Note that the Templates add-on's Grid template type is fully customizable, so you can have anything from 1 column up to however many fit on your page.

-There's a lot more you can play around with too, which is it the best option for displaying YouTube videos on your site.
+There's a lot more you can play around with too, which is the best option for displaying YouTube videos on your site.
 Click here to learn more about this option.

 Option 3: With the Feed to Post add-on

 - Enable the “Allow embedded content” option in the "Feed to Post - General" settings meta box to make sure the videos are imported and displayed on your site.

 For featured images please use the <media:thumbnail> option in the "Feed to Post - Images" settings meta box, as shown below.